shaoshao020314/xiaoshao.github.io/about.md

 permalink: /about/
 ---

-This is my soapbox, mostly just to talk about anime/manga.

 There's an endless ocean of children's cartoons just waiting to be discovered, and I hope my thoughts help you navigate the high seas.

 #### Other Reviewers